chinadragon/beaver/README.txt

-beaver is a lightweight php framework
+beaver is a lightweight framework for PHP